 Frontiers Award of the MPI for Chemical Energy Conversion

-Since 1995 the MPI for Chemical Energy Conversion presents the "Frontiers Award" to an internationally outstanding and renowned scientist.
-At the beginning this prize has been awarded for excellent research work in the field of "Bioinorganic Chemistry".
-After the institute was renamed in 2012 as the MPI for Chemical Energy Conversion, the prize was awarded in 2013 for the first time in the field of "Chemical Energy Conversion".
+Since 1995, the MPI for Chemical Energy Conversion presents the "Frontiers Award" to an internationally outstanding and renowned scientist.
+The prize used to be awarded for excellent research work in the field of "Bioinorganic Chemistry".
+After the institute was renamed in 2012, the prize was and is still given for achievements in the research area of "Chemical Energy Conversion".